FREE PREQUEL NOVELLA!

-This insta-love, royal romance novella was part of Aleatha Romig’s bestelling Fidelity Kindle World until earlier this year.
-It will be releasing FOR FREE shortly.
+This insta-love, royal romance novella was part of Aleatha Romig’s bestselling Fidelity Kindle World until earlier this year.
+It is now being offered for FREE on all retailers.

 Heavy is the head that wears the crown.